 Did you know?

-Coal generates about half of the electricity used in the United States.
+Coal generates nearly half of the electricity used in the United States.

 Each person in the United States uses 3.4 tons of coal each year.

 Nine out of ten tons of coal in the U.S. are used to generate electricity.

 - More than 2.3 million acres of mined land have been reclaimed over the past 25 years—that’s an area larger than the state of Delaware.